Back to Articles

 7. Cure, seal, and finish (7–28 days, starting day 2)

 After 24 hours of initial curing, keep the concrete damp by misting with water or covering with plastic sheeting for 7 full days.
 This allows the Portland cement to hydrate fully.
 After 7 days, remove covers and allow the surface to dry for an additional 24 hours.
 On day 2, apply a solvent-based or water-based concrete sealer to protect color and prevent water infiltration, scaling, and staining.
 Avoid foot traffic and heavy equipment for 14 days.
-Full design strength (4,000 PSI in this example) is reached at 28 days.
+Full design strength (high-strength concrete in this example) is reached at 28 days.

 DIY pitfall: Rushing the curing process.
 Concrete that dries too fast develops crazing (fine hairline cracks).
 Proper curing is not glamorous, but it determines longevity.
 Cover the patio and keep it damp.
 Spend 5 minutes per day misting it.